-- Needs of groups of children were identified during pupil progress meetings and during classroom observations noted how these needs were being met or what could be done differently. - 75% of costs for residential visits were covered which included a residential run for one night at Laches Wood and a residential held in Liverpool, bespoke to curriculum for children. - 75% of visits / trips were covered. - Uniform provision was accessed by all families. - Bespoke professional services were accessed by several PP children, including assessments for dyslexia, NTP, music lessons, extra-curricular provision. - Resources bought were extended to whole school, all children had access to TTRS and Spelling Shed.
-White Rose Maths Premium resources allowing access to online videos, interactive lessons, and worksheets were also provided.
-IDL provision and Maths 123 were accessed by specific groups of children. - The table below shows that early intervention and support has had a significant positive impact on our youngest PP children, with the gap between PP and non-PP being minimal.
+- Needs of groups of children were identified during pupil progress meetings and during classroom observations noted how these needs were being met or what could be done differently. - 75% of costs for residential visits were covered which included a residential run for one night at Laches Wood and a residential held in Liverpool, bespoke to curriculum for children. - 75% of visits / trips were covered. - Uniform provision was accessed by all families. - Bespoke professional services were accessed by several PP children, including NTP, music lessons, extra-curricular provision. - Resources bought were extended to whole school, all children had access to TTRS and Spelling Shed.
+All children had the benefit of a rigorous and robust art curriculum, one which is progressive and demonstrates cumulative skills. - The table below shows that early intervention and support has had a significant positive impact on our youngest PP children, with the gap between PP and non-PP being minimal